tylerhall/simple-url-shortener/README.md

 1. Clone this repo into the top-level directory of your website on a PHP enabled Apache2 server.
 2. Import `database.sql` into a MySQL database.
-3. Edit the database settings at the top of `index.php`.
+3. Edit the database settings at the top of `config.sample.php`.
 You may also edit additional settings such as the length of the short url generated, the allowed characters in the short URL, or set a password to prevent anyone from creating links or viewing statistics about links.
+4. Rename `config.sample.php` to `config.php`.

 **Note:** This project relies on the `mod_rewrite` rules contained in the `.htaccess` file.
 Some web servers (on shared web hosts for example) may not always process `.htaccess` files by default.
 If you're getting `404` errors when trying to use the service, this is probably why.
 You'll need to contact your server administrator to enable `.htaccess` files.
 Here's [more information](http://ask.xmodulo.com/enable-htaccess-apache.html) about the topic if you're technically inclined.